Clemapfel/crisp/docs/system/system.md

 ## 3. An Example

 We can use this interactivity to aid in debugging (so we don't have to recompile anytime we want to change a parameter) or to build an interactive program.
-For example let's say we want to experimentally change the brightness of a grayscale image.
+For example, let's say we want to experimentally change the brightness of a grayscale image.
 One way to do this could be like so:

 ```cpp
 #include <system.hpp>